coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 ``R_scope``
   This scope includes the standard arithmetical operators and relations on type :g:`R` (axiomatic real numbers).
-It is delimited by the key ``R`` and comes with an interpretation for numerals using the :g:`IZR` morphism from binary integer numbers to :g:`R` and :g:`Z.pow_pos` for potential exponent parts.
+It is delimited by the key ``R`` and comes with an interpretation for numbers using the :g:`IZR` morphism from binary integer numbers to :g:`R` and :g:`Z.pow_pos` for potential exponent parts.

 ``bool_scope``